ncrmro/scytale/README.md

 Finally this repo should act as a compendium to basic [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) (PKI) setup for intranet infrastructure.

+## PKI Basics

+Both the server and client certificates are signed by our Root CA. The Root CA certificate is installed on both the client and server thus they can each validate each other against the Root CA.

 ## Getting Started